Sir Aubrey Julian Lewis

 In 1946 the Maudsley Hospital was designated the Institute of Psychiatry the governance of which fell within the University of London and Lewis was appointed to the inaugural Chair of Psychiatry at the Institute, a position he held until his retirement in 1966.
 Aubrey Lewis became recognised as a leader, educator and administrator and is credited with moulding the Institute into a model of scientific research and teaching attracting many of the most promising medical graduates from around the world.
 He is also credited with raising the profile of psychiatry worldwide, through his work as an adviser to general medical bodies, national and international research councils, and political organizations.

 Each year, an outstanding early- to mid-career researcher is selected to give a lecture in his honour.

-Applications for the 2016 Aubrey Lewis Award are now open.
+Applications for the 2018 Aubrey Lewis Award will open at a later date.

 Please click here for more details.

 2010 – Mark Bellgrove, Queensland Brain Institute

 2011 – Melissa Green, University of New South Wales